ArtskydJ/music-room-site/README.md

 	- see [playlist-combinator](https://github.com/ArtskyJ/playlist-combinator)
 - [ ] download songs when needed, not all at once
 - [ ] people who join late should start downloading stuff
-- [x] get rid of aurora.js on the client

 ###torrent

 - [ ] use the server as a peer
-- [x] instead of uploading entire torrent to server, use `parse-torrent`, to get the hash, then emit the hash.
+- [x] instead of uploading entire torrent to server, just emit the hash.
 - [ ] When a client receives the hash, it must start downloading it. `client.download(infoHash)`
 - [x] get metadata with https://www.npmjs.org/package/musicmetadata
 - [ ] Find out what happens when you torrent.download(\'123abc\') after you torrent.seed(\'123abc\').